 And then there's bologna salad, essentially a ham salad-esque sandwich spread made with ground bologna.
 Most recipes call for mixing ground ring bologna with mayonnaise and pickle relish.
 It's most often served on slices of white bread, just like the classic lunchbox bologna sandwich.
 Pickled bologna, another Midwest delight, is simply ring bologna pickled in vinegar with classic pickling spices (like bay leaves, mustard seeds, and coriander seeds) added.
 The end result is unusual: a puckery, salty, cold snack that's best thought of as a foil for a cold beer.
 But this twice-preserved food does have a cult following, and it's possible to buy it in jars in the store if you can't be bothered to make it at home.

 Any skillet or casserole monstrosity from a 1960s Betty Crocker cookbook can swap bologna in for the franks, though if you're using decent bologna, why slum it?
-You can butterfly and grill a segment of ring bologna and serve it in a bun as a frankfurter on steroids.
+You can smoke bologna and serve it in a bun as a frankfurter on steroids.
 I fried up a hash of diced ring bologna, potatoes, and cabbage the other night for dinner.
 Good stuff.